Giant Gravitons and Volume Minimisation: The AdS case

 whose dependence on $\omega_i, \Delta_I$ we suppress in our notation.
 The aim then is to determine the dominant giant graviton configuration $\{n_I\}$ in this sum at large $N$.
 We do so by first appealing to a continuum approximation, so as to treat the $n_I$ as continuous variables,

 before applying a saddle-point approximation in $n_I$ space.
 We will later check the self-consistency of this approximation, once we have studied the saddle-point structure of the integral.

-\para The special case SE$_5 = S^5$ of this calculation was explored in \cite{Choi:2022ovw}, which was then extended to some specific other choices of SE$_5$ in \cite{Kim:2024ucf}; our analysis can be seen as an extension of these results to generic SE$_5$.
-However we also offer a new perspective on a key first step in these existing analyses.
+\para The special case SE$_5 = S^5$ of this calculation was explored in \cite{Beccaria:2023hip,Choi:2022ovw}, which was then extended to some specific other choices of SE$_5$ in \cite{Kim:2024ucf}; our analysis can be seen as an extension of these results to generic SE$_5$.
+However we also offer an alternative perspective on a key first step in these existing analyses\footnote{Similar observations to ours have been made in the special case of SE$_5=S^5$ in \cite{Beccaria:2023hip}.}.
 Namely, it is noticed in these works that the function $\A(n_I)$ exhibits two flat directions, rendering a saddle-point analysis potentially problematic.
-This issue is circumvented in these works by proposing that the sum (\ref{eq: expansion ready for saddle-point}) can in fact first be truncated to the `simple sum', as discussed above, in which one sums over only $(D-2)$ of the $D$ wrapping numbers.
+This issue is often then circumvented by proposing that the sum (\ref{eq: expansion ready for saddle-point}) can in fact first be truncated to the `simple sum', as discussed above, in which one sums over only $(D-2)$ of the $D$ wrapping numbers.
 On this reduced space of configurations, a unique saddle-point is found, and the relevant entropy function recovered.

 \para Our perspective on and treatment of these flat directions is rather different.
 We already know that the second term in $\A(n_I)$ exhibits two degrees of gauge symmetry in the $n_I$, which are nothing other than the geometric gauge symmetries (\ref{eq: master volume symmetry}) of the master volume.
 It will turn out that these are also symmetries of the first term, and thus we provide a concrete geometric origin for the two flat directions in (\ref{eq: continuum approx}).
 We argue however that while highly non-trivial cancellations in the index may occur along these flat directions, giving rise to the `simple-sum' reformulation, this mechanism is not necessary for the saddle-point analysis to go through.
 This is precisely because while the saddle-points of the integral (\ref{eq: continuum approx}) do indeed form a two-parameter continuous family, given by a single gauge orbit, the volume of this gauge orbit is in fact finite.
 We will compute its volume, which provides a $\log N$ term in the large $N$ expansion of $\log \I(\omega_i, \Delta_I)$.